Welcome back to new Clinical Vets

 Director of Studies

-Your College Director of Studies, who is responsible for overseeing your academic studies for Clinical Veterinary Medicine at Downing, is Mrs Jill Pearson.
-Mrs Pearson will contact you by email at the beginning of Michaelmas Term to arrange an appointment to see you.
+Your College Director of Studies, who is responsible for overseeing your academic studies for Clinical Veterinary Medicine at Downing, will contact you by email at the beginning of Michaelmas Term to arrange an appointment to see you.

 You will be assigned a Graduate Tutor at Downing College.
 Like Undergraduate Tutors, Graduate Tutors are also responsible for your general welfare and will represent you in official contacts with the central administration of the University.
-As a new postgraduate student, you are only required to meet your Graduate Tutor at the beginning of the Michaelmas Term 2019.
-Please sign-up for an appointment time on the Downing Tutorial Site for Students, which opens on Moodle from Tuesday 1 October onwards, at which point you will find out which Tutor you have been allocated.
+As a new postgraduate student, you are only required to meet your Graduate Tutor at the beginning of the Michaelmas Term.
+Please sign-up for an appointment time on the Downing Tutorial Site for Students on Moodle at which point you will find out which Tutor you have been allocated.

 It is in your best interest to inform your Graduate Tutor as soon as any illness or difficulty occurs which is likely to affect study or examination performance.
 In such cases, Tutors help to deal with health or other personal problems and are in a position to assist with special needs or disabilities.
 Requests to take examinations under special conditions can be arranged by the Tutor, who is contactable at any time throughout the year by email.
 Your Tutor can be seen by appointment and such appointments should be made via email.
 In an emergency contact the Tutorial & Admissions Office (+44 (0)1223 334811) or the Porters’ Lodge out of office hours (+44 (0)1223 334800).